legend-exp/remage/docs/rmg-commands.md

 * `DaughterNucleusMaxLifetime` – Determines which unstable daughter nuclei will be killed, if they are at rest, depending on their lifetime.
 * `ResetInitialDecayTime` – If the initial step is a radioactive decay, reset the global time of all its secondary tracks to 0.
+* `LargeGlobalTimeUncertaintyWarning` – Warn if the global times of tracks get too large to provide the requested time uncertainty.

 ### `/RMG/Processes/Stepping/DaughterNucleusMaxLifetime`